The Infernal City: Characters

 Titus Mede I - Emperor of Tamriel.
 Upon ascending to the throne in 4E17, he established a spy order called the 'Penitus Oculatus' to replace the Blades.

 Prince Attrebus Mede - Prince of the Empire and son of Titus Mede.
 After being contacted by Annaïg via her magical talisman Coo, Attrebus sets out to rescue her from Umbriel, until being captured by mercenaries.
 Attrebus has been coddled his whole life, and has inflated opinions of his abilities and standings, learning his "friends" loathe him, and his combat training was carefully orchestrated babysitting.

 Annaïg Hoïnart - A young Breton girl who accidentally arrives on Umbriel with her friend Mere-Glim, and the two of them are captured.

 Colin Vineben - An Anvil-born Inspector in the Penitus Oculatus who investigates the disappearance of Attrebus and later Umbriel's appearance in Tamriel.

 Mere-Glim - An Argonian and the best friend of Annaïg Hoïnart.
 They accidentally arrive on Umbriel and are captured.

 Sul - A Dunmer man who travels with Attrebus to Umbriel.
 He was thrown into Oblivion along with Vuhon when Red Mountain erupted.

 Mazgar gra Yagash - An Orc and one of a group of Imperial Legion scouts sent to investigate the stories about Umbriel, assigned as bodyguard to the mage Brennus.

+Reception

+Game Industry News wrote that Keyes "[...] manages to capture the grandeur and complexity of The Elder Scrolls universe while weaving a new and fascinating story."
+Joker said the book lacks passion for the source material.